Blog Layout

 What Should Landlords Include in a Move-Out Checklist?

-It’s important that a move-out letter be detailed and provide clarity as to what the tenant must do before moving out.
-Of course, what to include in a checklist will vary from one property to another.
+It’s important that a notice move-out letter be detailed and provide clarity as to what the tenant must do before moving out.
+Of course, what to include in a checklist will vary from one location to another.

-When it comes to end-of-tenancy cleaning, the following are some of the requirements you may want the tenant to follow.
+When it comes to end-of-tenancy cleaning, the following are some of the requirements a landlord may want the tenant to follow.

 • Clean all bathrooms and windows.